SurfCat-Omicron/Data-Processing/README.md

-# Data-Processing
+# DataTreatment
-Folder containing various modules for data processing for the Omicron setup
+Folder containing various modules for data treatment during the PhD at SurfCat.
+Forked from Jakob Ejler and modified